 STSMs are open for PhD students, postdocs, and advanced career researchers employed at institutions in countries participating in the NeuralArchCon action, or at approved institutions.
 STSMs must be performed between COST countries – researchers cannot apply for an STSM within their own country.

-You can apply for a short-term scientific mission of the duration between 5 and 90 days (and up to 180 days if the applicant is an Early Career Investigator: a PhD student or a scholar with a PhD within 8 years after obtaining a degree).
+STSMs must have a minimum duration of 5 days (including travel).
 The STSMs are fixed grants to cover travel expenses and living allowance1.
 Other costs, including those directly related to the research are not eligible.

 The calculation of the financial contribution for each STSM must respect the following criteria: